Meet Mark Manser – the man turning the pink of c2c very green.

 Biodiversity work started at Shoeburyness station

-Work on the project kicked off last summer, with the reclamation of an overgrown piece of land at Shoeburyness station.
+Work on the project kicked off with the reclamation of an overgrown piece of land at Shoeburyness station.
 Mark told us that this particular piece of wasteland was, “Used as a dumping ground for waste and being used by locals for all the wrong reasons”.
 The Safety Team designated this plot for their Community Hours – a scheme where office staff can donate hours to a cause or charity of their choice.
 Mark talks with obvious pride and a hint of the hard work involved when recalling that his team (including fellow environmentalists at c2c Clive Peddar, Martin Lacey and Brian Noble) removed around 80 sacks of waste from the site.

 Working with Railscape (using recycled track clearance waste) they’ve now created a beautiful and meandering lined and woodchip path throughout the 2200m sq plot.
 In developing the plot, the new path has also opened up access to an abundance of fruit trees and blackberry bushes.
 The local Shoebury scout group have adopted the plot and and visit occasionally to practice woodcraft skills “and probably (along with other members of the local community) to enjoy some scrumping” Mark reports.